endlesspint8/endlesspint8.github.io/night-night/index.md

 _The Myth of Human Supremacy_
 _Why Place Matters_

-## Autumn '20 - x titles (1 abandoned), theme: Perception, Perspective and Perspicacity
+## Autumn '20 - 19 titles (2 abandoned), theme: Perception, Perspective and Perspicacity

 **honorable mention:** _The Embodied Mind_; Isaiah Berlin's [_The Roots of Romanticism_ lectures](https://www.youtube.com/playlist?list=PLBHxLhKiPKxBjK6Udz8i0QTlFZAXKzTtF); _The Mezzanine_; _At The Existentialist Cafe_